aleen42/PersonalWiki/projectManagement/review/review.md

 - In TQC, product quality is more important than production rates, and workers are allowed to stop production whenever a quality problem occurs.
 - Gantt charts cannot be used to aid project quality management.
 - Maslow’s hierarchy of needs states that people’s behaviors are guided or motivated by a sequence of needs.
+- People who need institutional power or social power want to organize others to further the goals of the organization.

 #### False